fraterenz/Project/README.md

 # Research questions

-* Does current knowledge or media coverage correlate with the most popular Wikipedia pages, reflecting the economical bias?
+* Does current knowledge or media coverage correlate with the most popular Wikipedia pages?
-* How to define a metric of popularity within different article pages?
 * How to provide an unbiased source of information?
 Would the extrapolation and the presentation of less known wikipedia articles provide an unbiased source of information?
-* What are the respective contributions to such popular pages from parts of the world?
+* What are the respective contributions to such popular pages from parts of the world? (to be discussed)

 # Dataset

 * **Wikipedia pages content**: data size and format: 64.2 G in one single .xml file
-* **Wikipedia pages edit history**: pages-meta-history xml files
 * **Wikipedia clickstreams**: https://dumps.wikimedia.org/other/clickstream/readme.html
 * **Wikipedia mediacounts**: https://wikitech.wikimedia.org/wiki/Analytics/Data_Lake/Traffic/Mediacounts